endojs/Jessie/README.md

 In JavaScript, module instances can have top-level mutable state.
 Thus, if modules A and B both `import` or `require` module C, A and B can communicate with each other via C. Thus, each SES compartment needs its own loader.
-By contrast, TinySES has no loader.
-Instead, TinySES modules have no top-level mutability, and all exported values must be tamper-proofed.
+By contrast, Jessie has no loader.
+Instead, Jessie modules have no top-level mutability, and all exported values must be tamper-proofed.
 [A Capability-Based Module System for Authority Control](http://reports-archive.adm.cs.cmu.edu/anon/home/anon/isr2017/CMU-ISR-17-106R.pdf),